mnguyendon/melanie-nguyendon-datingwrapped/README.md

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

+DELETE /past-dates/:id Delete a specific past date for the logged-in user.
+DELETE /-dates/:id Delete a specific past date for the logged-in user.